Larry Liston: Elections

 Liston ran for a seat in the Colorado House of Representatives from the 16th district with the Republican nomination and defeated Democratic nominee Mary F. Hafner and Libertarian nominee Scott Paul Graves.
 He won reelection without opposition in the 2006 election.
 He defeated Democratic nominee Richard M. Flores in the 2008 election.
 He won reelection in the 2010 election against Democratic nominee Janet Tanner.
 He ran for the Republican nomination for a seat in the Colorado Senate from the 10th district during the 2012 election, but was defeated in the primary by Owen Hill.
 He won the Republican nomination in the 16th district in the 2016 election against incumbent Janak Joshi and defeated Libertarian nominee John C. Hjersman in the general election.
 He defeated Democratic nominee Andrew Smith and Libertarian nominee Hjersman in the 2018 election.

 During the 2020 election Liston was the only candidate placed onto the Republican primary ballot due to him being the only one to receive at least 30% of the assembly support.
 Eli Bremer claimed that Liston had defeated David Stiver in the assembly vote with 76% to 24%, but Stiver claimed in a lawsuit that there were numerous irregularities in the election and claimed that the rules were constantly changed, the number of credentialed delegates changed, and that the email account set up to receive the ballots was hacked.
 The Colorado Republican state committee ordered that Stiver be added to the ballot as it was too late to hold another assembly vote and maintained it ruling on appeal by a vote of 98 to 90.
 Scott Gessler and Wayne W. Williams, who had both previously served as the Secretary of State of Colorado, opposed allowing Stiver onto the ballot.
 Judge Michael A. Martinez ruled that Stiver could not be placed onto the ballot.
 He won in the general election to succeed Hill, who was term-limited, against Democratic nominee Randi McCallian and Libertarian nominee Heather Johnson.

+Liston ran for re-election to the Colorado Senate in 2024.
+In the Republican Party primary election held June 25, 2024, he defeated opponents Rex Tonkins and David Stiver, winning 60.72% of the votes cast.
+In the general election held November 5, 2024, Liston defeated Democratic Party candidate Ryan Howard Lucas and Libertarian Party candidate John C. Hjersman, winning 57.05% of the total votes cast.